Michigan coach Howard hits Wisconsin assistant after a loss

 ”I was not going to put them in position, where the ball had already gotten knocked out of bounds, to have to break a press in four seconds,” Gard said.

 After the game, Howard pointed a finger at Gard while complaining about the late move.
-Later on, Howard reached through a crowd to get to Krabbenhoft — replays showed Howard no longer had a closed fist and had his hand open by the time he struck Krabbenhoft on the left side of his head.
+Later on, Howard reached through a crowd to get to Krabbenhoft – replays showed Howard had his hand open as he struck Krabbenhoft on the left side of the head.

 Players from each side got involved in the skirmish, and video appeared to show Michigan’s Moussa Diabate and Wisconsin’s Jahcobi Neath throwing punches.